reeshub/archimedes-rtfm-joystick-interface/README.md

 ![RTFM Interface Installed In A3000](Darren%20Shepherd/Images/IMG_7692.JPG)

 Pictured above: Darren's RTFM clone fitted to his Archimedes A3000.
-Note that he has interfaced it with the internal 9-pin port (details hopefully to follow).
+Note that he has interfaced it with the internal 9-pin port [using a modified version of this interface](http://qubeserver.com/qube/projects/a3000joyport.html).

 For now, I'll include Darren's CAD files below.
 These are designed for use with [Autodesk Eagle](https://www.autodesk.com/products/eagle/overview) and are compatible with the free version.